lbastigk/Nebulite/doc/Commands.md

 ```
 If the stored value is a number, it is formatted with a given format specifier
-Usage: |formatNumber <format> -> {string}If the value stored is a non-numeric string, the value is not modified.
+Usage: |formatNumber <format> -> {string}If the stored value is a non-numeric string, the value is not modified.
+If the stored value is not a simple value, the transformation fails.
 Example formatters: 04.2f, 5i, 06i
 ```